Spanish Town: Today

 The town had one of the first Spanish cathedrals to be built in the New World, constructed around 1525.
 Many Christian denominations have churches or meeting halls in the town, including a Roman Catholic church and Wesleyan, Baptist and Seventh-day Adventist chapels.
 There is also a mosque.

 Standing untouched in character is a historic alms-house, public hospital, and a penal institution built in the eighteenth century.
 The town contains a factory that manufactures dyes from logwood, a salt factory, and a rice processing plant.
 In the neighbourhood are five large sugar estates, a milk condensary, and a large textile mill.

 Government and infrastructure

 The Rio Cobre Juvenile Correctional Centre of the Department of Correctional Services, Jamaica is located in Spanish Town.

-Transport
+Transportation

 Roads

-Spanish Town is on the main A1 (Kingston to Lucea) and A2 (Spanish Town to Savanna-la-Mar) roads.
-It is well served by buses, mini buses and taxis, which operate from the Spanish Town Transport Hub.

-Rail
+Spanish Town lies between two of the tolled component highways of Highway 2000 project: (PJ Patterson Highway) passes to the south of the town, while (the Edward Seaga Highway), passes to the north.

+The enters the town from the east via the Nelson Mandela Highway, and continues north through the town, crossing Angels on its way toward Bog Walk.
+The begins in Spanish Town, heading west toward Old Harbour.

+T3 has little direct relevance to Spanish Town itself, as its nearest interchange is oriented more toward serving Angels rather than the town directly.
+T1, on the other hand, has a tolled access road providing a direct entrance into Spanish Town.

+Historical rail

 The now disused Spanish Town railway station formerly provided access to four lines: